Watchmaker Glossary

 Cochlea

-Ring fitted to the middle and carrying the glass.
+Ring fitted to the middle and which carries the glass.

 M

-In the Swiss watchmaking industry, this name designates the factories which make the watch almost entirely, as opposed to the finishing workshops in which only the winding, adjustment, fitting of the hands and casing are done.
+In the Swiss watch industry, this name refers to factories that make the watch almost entirely, as opposed to finishing workshops in which only winding, adjustment, fitting of the hands and casing are carried out.

-Functioning of a timepiece, evaluated according to its regularity.
-We call diurnal walking the advance or the delay that it takes in 24 hours compared to a reference time standard.
+Operation of a timepiece, evaluated according to its regularity.
+The advance or delay it takes in 24 hours compared to a reference time standard is called diurnal rate.

-Small metal parts placed on the rim of the balance wheel and used to adjust the advance and the delay when there is no adjustment wheel, in particular for chronometers.
+Small metal parts placed on the edge of the balance wheel and used to adjust the advance and delay when there is no adjustment rack, in particular for chronometers.

 Meridian

-Great imaginary circle passing through the two terrestrial poles.
+Large imaginary circle passing through the two earth poles.

 It is very precisely, according to René Béguin, an auxiliary mechanism establishing the speed ratio between the minute hand and the hour hand and composed of 3 elements: the roadway, the timer wheel with its pinion and the wheel hours.

-Pre-tensioning of the spring housed in the barrel connected to a rocket.
+Prior tension of the spring housed in the barrel connected to a fusee.

-In watchmaking, the term movement refers to the mechanism of watches and clocks.
+In watchmaking, the mechanism of watches and clocks is called a movement.

 Moderator

 Device which slows down, which regulates.
-In watch and clock chimes, it is necessary to moderate the speed of certain cogs.
-This is done with finned flywheels, ball or centrifugal force regulators, or even escapements: anchor for certain bells (Julien Le Roy's invention in 1755) rod for alarm bells.
+When striking watches and clocks, it is necessary to moderate the speed of certain gears.
+This is done with finned steering wheels, ball or centrifugal force regulators, or even escapements: with anchor for certain bells (invention by Julien Le Roy in 1755) with rod for alarm bells.

 Module